 We will enter into a grant agreement with successful applicants.
 The type of grant agreement is based on the nature of the grant and proportional to the risks involved.

-✓ Delivery of grant
+Delivery of grant

 You undertake the grant activity as set out in your grant agreement.
-We manage the grant by working with you, monitoring your progress and making payments.
+With support from the Australian Space Agency, we manage the grant by working with you, monitoring your progress and making payments.